 Celebrant: It is a requirement of the Marriage Act 1961, that the celebrant use a given definition of his or her authorisation with which to conduct the ceremony, and also of the nature of the marriage relationship.

 Below is the mandatory Authorisation required for the solemnising of a marriage.

-(Required) I Adrian Downey am Duly authorised by law to solemnise marriages according to law.“Before you are joined in marriage in my presence and in the presence of these witnesses, I am to remind you of the solemn and binding nature of the relationship into which you are now about to enter.”
+(Required for marriage) I Adrian Downey am Duly authorised by law to solemnise marriages according to law.“Before you are joined in marriage in my presence and in the presence of these witnesses, I am to remind you of the solemn and binding nature of the relationship into which you are now about to enter.”
 “Marriage, according to law in Australia, is the union of two people to the exclusion of all others, voluntarily entered into for life.”

 The Asking (“I Do”)

 Celebrant: It is essential that within either the asking or the vows that the Bride and Groom / Partner take each other as Husband and Wife or Partners.

 (Required for marriage) I call upon the persons here present to witness that I Bride / Groom / Partner take you Bride / Groom / Partner to be my lawful weeded wife / husband / Spouse.
 Bride / Groom /Partner: This is where the Parties exchange their vows and express their lifetime commitment to one another.